mjovanc/awesome-decentralized/README.md

 - [Monero](https://github.com/monero-project) - A private, secure, untraceable, decentralised digital currency.
 - [Kryptokrona](https://github.com/kryptokrona/kryptokrona) - A private, fast and secure cryptocurrency from the nordic region.
 - [Hydro](https://github.com/HydroBlockchain) - A web3, multi-chain decentralized ecosystem.

+### Payments
+[GNU Taler](https://taler.net/en) - GNU Taler is a new privacy-preserving electronic payment system.
+Payments are cryptographically secured and are confirmed within milliseconds with extremely low transaction costs.

 ### Other